 - A Justice Society of America storyline featuring the Marvel Family introduced the Rock of Finality, Evil Counterpart to the Rock of Eternity.
 Within the Rock were statues of the Seven Sacred Virtues of Man, which presumably trapped the Anthropomorphic Personifications of the Virtues in the same way as their counterparts trap the Sins.
 The virtues presented here are the theological/cardinal ones, rather than the more obvious direct opposites of the Seven Deadly Sins.

 - In Dante's The Divine Comedy, the seven virtues appear as beautiful maidens dancing around Beatrice's chariot in her triumphal procession at the end of Purgatory.

 - From Terry Pratchett's Discworld: In the country of Lancre, one family went and named their daughters after the Seven Heavenly Virtues, Faith, Hope, Charity, Prudence so forth.
 And out of a misinformed sense of continuity, named their sons along the lines of Bestiality, Anger (among others).
-Subverted, because each of the daughters came to embody the sin opposite of her virtuous name.
-Meanwhile, despite everything else, Anger is a kind and calm man, while his brother Bestiality is kind to animals.
+Subverted, because each child went on to embody the opposite of their name; for example, Hope became a manic depressive, while Bestiality was always very kind to animals.
 This may have been part of a long-standing naming tradition: a patriarch of the family is named as Miscegenation Carter.

 - In Garth Nix’s Keys to the Kingdom series, the Seven Heavenly Virtues are exemplified by the seven pieces of the Will, although an alternate system is used with the four Cardinal Virtues and the three Theological virtues.
 In order of appearance; Fortitude, Prudence, Faith, Justice, Temperance, Charity, and Hope.
 These characters are highly unbalanced and are supposed to become more reasonable as they merge into one entity.